Transfer and Test Credit

 - Students must submit official transcripts to an evaluator that has been approved by the National Association of Credential Evaluation Services (NACES) or the Association of International Credential Evaluators (AICE).

 - Official transcript(s) issued in English must be submitted to NDSU in addition to the evaluation unless the evaluation service provides certification of student documents and sends copies of transcript(s) to NDSU.
-Currently World Education Services (WES) is the only organization that provides NDSU with the required, certified documentation.

 - New transfer students who have completed coursework at an institution outside the United States must submit transcripts to an approved evaluation service for a course by course evaluation.